yuhsiang/toyProject/form.md

 # Bid request

-Your bid-request endpoint url:
+Your bid request endpoint url:

-Method of Request(GET/POST):
+Method of request(GET/POST):

 Location of your bid servers(list all possible locations):